 How long do Yarn Braids last?

-For most girls, they want to keep their yarn braids for five weeks.
+Most girls want to keep their yarn braids for five weeks.
 However, others complain that after two weeks they observe itchiness.
 Keeping them for more than five weeks can result in more build-ups.
 While wearing yarn braids, you must wash them at least once a week.
 Keep in mind that yarn is a material that requires washing in order to keep it from stinking.

 How to Wash Yarn Braids

-It is important to wash your yarn braids once a week in order to have healthy hair and healthy scalp.
+It is important to wash your yarn braids once a week in order to have healthy hair and a healthy scalp.

 Step One.
 Wet the hair.